city41/mattgreer.dev/README.md

-# MattGreer.org
+# MattGreer.dev

-This is my personal portfolio/blog site, found at https://mattgreer.org
+This is my personal portfolio/blog site, found at https://mattgreer.dev

 ## Status

-It's not quite deployed yet, my old website is still at mattgreer.org.
-Will switch over as soon as all the articles and projects are ported over.
+Deployed and functional.
+Still needs some fixes and tweaks.
+Also really not happy with MDX and need to do something else (ugh).